 Variant “McArther” was the top debut name for baby boys in 1942.

-And isn’t it strange how “McArthur” became more popular than “MacArthur”?
-Perhaps newspapers of the day had trouble spelling the surname correctly.
+Isn’t it strange how “McArthur” became more popular than “MacArthur”?
+Perhaps certain newspapers of the day had trouble spelling the surname correctly.

 Finally, a few MacArthur-related asides: